osada-shinji/autolisp-language/README.md

-# Autolisp-language support README
+# Autolisp' language support README
-## Enjoy autolisp language scripting
+## Enjoy autolisp' language scripting
+### This extension is a general-purpose coding environment for AutoCAD's Autolisp language.
+It can also be used as a LISP development environment for compatible CAD.

 * With extension "lsp" "mnl".
 * Syntax highlight.
 * Function input by IntelliSense.
-* Sysvar input by snippet.
+* Sysvar input by snippets.
-* Autolisp color theme.
+* Autolisp' color theme.
 * "dcl" support
 * Convert code point and utf-8 by context menu in selection area.